ipv6tech/cloud-networking-101/lab/lab5.md

 2. Select the new connection and pick **`View details`**.
 3. On the next screen select **`Accept`** for the connection. _(This will take a few minutes)_

-### Configure AWS Direct Connect Gateway with a Transit VIF
+### Step 3: Configure AWS Direct Connect Gateway with a Transit VIF

 After the connection shows as available